ctrl-alt-del/devenv/README.md

 ## Node.js
-To install Node.js, download the install file from its [homepage](http://nodejs.org/).
+Node.js is an platform for Javascript.
+To install Node.js, download the install file from its [homepage](http://nodejs.org/download).

 Once download is done, double click the file and follow the instruction to install it into your computer.